 What are drones?

 Drones are unmanned aerial vehicles (UAVs).
 They are aircraft which are either controlled by pilots on the ground, often thousands of miles away from the action, or are programmed to function autonomously without any direct human control.
-Drones can be used for reconnaisance and surveillance or to drop missiles and bombs.
+Drones can be used for reconnaissance and surveillance or to drop missiles and bombs.

 Pilotless aircraft have been experimented with since the World War I. The first ‘aerial torpedo’ was the Kettering Bug first flown in 1918 but developed too late to be of use in the war.
 By World War II, radio-controlled surveillance and assault drones had been developed by the US Navy.
-In 1942 an assualt drone successfully delivered a torpedo attack from a distance of 20 miles but their utililisation remained limited.
+In 1942 an assault drone successfully delivered a torpedo attack from a distance of 20 miles but their utilisation remained limited.
 The use of drones for reconnaissance took off during the Vietnam war but it was the 1980s which saw a significant development in their military use.
 The Predator RQ-1L, made by General Atomics was deployed in the Balkans in 1995, in Iraq in 1996 and Afghanistan from 2001.
 This was followed by the development of the Reaper, (also known as Predator B) which became operational in 2007.